_______________________________

 Passed Away at Age 29 From Heart Failure Caused by Dermatomyositis

-The #1 Overall Pick (USC) in the 1977 NFL Draft by the Tampa Bay Buccaneers
+Ricky Bell Was the #1 Overall Pick in the 1977 NFL Draft by the Tampa Bay Buccaneers

 Biz Markie (Rapper)